TonicAI/tonic_validate/README.md

 This code snippet, creates a benchmark with one question and reference answer and then scores the answer.
 Providing a reference answer is not required for most metrics (see below Metrics table).

+# CI/CD

+Many users find value in running evaluations during the code review/pull request process.
+You can create your own automation here using the snippet above and knowledge found in our documentation and this readme OR you can take advantage of our absolutely free Github Action in the Github Marketplace.
+The listing is [here](https://github.com/marketplace/actions/tonic-validate-for-prs).
+It's easy to setup but if you have any questions, just create an issue in the corresponding repository.

 # Tonic Validate Metrics
 Metrics are used to score your LLM's performance.
 Validate ships with 6 metrics which are applicable to most RAG systems.
 You can create your own metrics as well by providing your own implementation of [metric.py](https://github.com/TonicAI/tonic_validate/blob/main/tonic_validate/metrics/metric.py).
 To compute a metric, you must provide it data from your RAG application.
 The table below describes the available default metrics.